-It remains that most of the less developed countries, particularly the ones which are striving to diversify and technologically upgrade their economies, have high stakes in their relationships with the industrialised democracies.
-The advantages from this relationship are manifold: ranging from trade preferences offered to their labour-intensive manufacturing exports, to receiving foreign aid and concessional loans bilaterally or through the IFIs, and to hosting Western multinationals which bring modern technology along with FDI.
-To reap the full benefits from such relationships, these countries need to improve their governance system and investment environment and fulfil the criteria of global conventions such as regarding human rights and labour standards.
-The Western powers may apply these criteria discriminatingly to suit their geopolitical and security interests; but this does not diminish the value of fulfilling these criteria, since democratic values and human freedoms are important on their own rights.
+It remains that most of the less developed countries, particularly those striving to diversify and technologically upgrade their economies, have high stakes in their relationships with the industrialised democracies.
+The advantages of this relationship are manifold: ranging from trade preferences offered to their labour-intensive manufacturing exports to receiving foreign aid and concessional loans bilaterally or through the international financial institutions (IFIs), and to hosting Western multinationals which bring modern technology along with foreign direct investment (FDI).
+To reap the full benefits from such relationships, these countries need to improve their governance system and investment environment and fulfil the criteria of global conventions, such as regarding human rights and labour standards.
+The Western powers may apply these criteria discriminatingly to suit their geopolitical and security interests, but this does not diminish the value of fulfilling these criteria, since democratic values and human freedoms are important on their own rights.

 The challenge for the less developed countries is how to align the political interests of their ruling regimes with upholding these global humanitarian values and also with a strategy of securing maximum global economic benefits for the country.
-The more a regime has legitimacy in the eye of its own people through popular mandate, perhaps the more will be its capacity to achieve such alignment of the country's interests with those of the ruling regime itself.
+The more a regime has legitimacy in the eyes of its own people through popular mandate, perhaps the more its capacity to achieve such alignment of the country's interests with those of the ruling regime itself.
 Concomitantly, an authoritarian and repressive regime will feel more constrained to do so.
-Such a politically weak government is also more likely to succumb to the pressures of foreign governments and the multinational companies backed by them to accept exploitative economic deals.
+For example, a government with poor human rights records may try to retain or gain trade preferences only by succumbing to the pressures of foreign governments and the multinational companies backed by them to accept exploitative economic deals.
+In order to compensate for its democratic deficits, such a politically weak government may also be tempted to showcase prestige infrastructure projects by over-borrowing from foreign financing sources.

 A second challenge is to do with the quality of economic management and performance.
-Once a developing country is able to raise the efficiency of its industries across both export-oriented and import-substituting ones, it can afford to go for trade agreements with reciprocal tariff concessions rather than seeking one-sided trade preferences.
-Vietnam, for example, has forged numerous bilateral trade and investment protection agreements with numerous countries including Japan, UK, EU, and most recently, the US.
+Once a developing country is able to raise the efficiency of its industries across both exportoriented and import-substituting ones, it can afford to go for trade agreements with reciprocal tariff concessions rather than seeking one-sided trade preferences.
+Vietnam, for example, has forged numerous bilateral trade and investment protection agreements with numerous countries, including Japan, the UK, the EU, and most recently, the US.
 The Western powers, particularly the US, could ignore the human rights issues of communist Vietnam since they were not offering any noreciprocal trade preferences and also because of the geopolitical strategy of neutralising the deep trade relations of Vietnam with China.
-Moreover, the recently signed US-Vietnam partnership agreement will allow Vietnam to access technologies related to a.i., microchips and semiconductor, in which countries like Malayasia and India are also interested.
-These are all important lessons, particularly for Bangladesh which is poised to graduate from the LDC status and, in a few years' time, will no more be able to claim trade preferences on the basis of such status.
+Moreover, the recently signed US-Vietnam partnership agreement will allow Vietnam to access technologies related to artificial intelligence (AI), microchips and semiconductors, in which countries like Malaysia and India are also interested.
+These are all important lessons particularly for a country like Bangladesh, which is poised to graduate from the LDC status and, in a few years, will no longer be able to claim trade preferences on the basis of such status.